What Is Search Engine Optimization?

 The Google SEO Guide to Keyword Research

-When it comes to SEO, keyword research should be your first step.
+When it comes to SEO for Google, keyword research should be your first step.
 That’s because you want to optimize your content around keywords that people type into Google.

-And when you optimize your pages around those exact search queries, you can rank your blog posts and landing pages for those terms.
+And when you optimize your webpages around those exact search queries, you can rank your blog posts and landing pages for those terms.

 Here are a few helpful resources to help you learn more about finding keywords